-

 Are Cinnamon Queen Chickens The Same As Golden Comet?

 Yes, the name Cinnamon Queen is a nickname for a Golden Comet chicken.
-Golden Comet is a cross bred and sex linked chicken gotten from the crossbreeding of a female White Rock or Rhode Island White and a male New Hampshire Red chicken or Rhode Island Red chicken.
+Golden Comet is a cross bred and sex-linked chicken obtained from the crossbreeding of a female White Rock or Rhode Island White and a male New Hampshire Red chicken or Rhode Island Red chicken.
 The Golden Comet Chicken breed was originated by the Hubbard firm.
-Its other names include Golden Buff, Red Star, Gold Sex-Link and Cinnamon Queen.
+Its other names include Golden Buff, Red Star, Gold Sex-Link, and Cinnamon Queen.
 It is not officially recognized as a breed of chicken by the American Poultry Association because it is a crossbreed.

 How much are Cinnamon Queen Chickens?